PyLabRobot/pylabrobot/docs/installation.md

 _These instructions only apply if you are using VENUS on your computer!_

-If you ever wish to switch back from firmware command to use `pyhamilton`, the `VENUS` backend or plain VENUS, you have to replace the updated driver with the original Hamilton one.
+If you ever wish to switch back from firmware command to use `pyhamilton` or plain VENUS, you have to replace the updated driver with the original Hamilton or Tecan one.

 1. This guide is only relevant if ML Star is listed under libusbK USB Devices in the Device Manager program.

 ![](./img/installation/uninstall-1.png)

-2. If that"s the case, double click "ML Star" to open this dialog, then click "Driver".
+2. If that"s the case, double click "ML Star" (or similar) to open this dialog, then click "Driver".

 ![](./img/installation/uninstall-2.png)